turingschool/backend-curriculum-site/readme.md

 #### Absolute vs Relative paths

-Since you're editing on github, and viewing at backend.turing.io, you'll probably want to use *relative* links instead of *absolute* links.
+Since you're editing on github, and viewing at backend.turing.edu, you'll probably want to use *relative* links instead of *absolute* links.
 I found a primer on the difference.
 It's in the context of HTML instead of Markdown, but should basically explain the concept: http://www.boogiejack.com/server_paths.html

 ### Your markdown will behave differently

-Github uses a slightly different system for translating from Markdown than the engine we use for backend.turing.io.
+Github uses a slightly different system for translating from Markdown than the engine we use for backend.turing.edu.
 Here's some things that I had to change to get things to look right on the site, even if it looks right on Github.

 - Put a space after your `#`'s in headers
 - Put a blank line between your headers and any content below